RobertsLab/project-oyster-oa/analyses/README.md

   - [Coefficient of Variation filtering](https://github.com/RobertsLab/project-oyster-oa/tree/master/analyses/DNR_SRM_20170902/2017-10-10-Troubleshooting/2017-10-24-Coefficient-of-Variation): Used a CV benchmark to remove technical replicate data.
 Found that a threshold of CV > 20 provides results consistent with geoduck data
   - [Integrated Dataset](https://github.com/RobertsLab/project-oyster-oa/tree/master/analyses/DNR_SRM_20170902/2017-10-10-Troubleshooting/2017-11-05-Integrated-Dataset): Used CV filtering information to remove samples with a coefficient of variation greater than 20 for more than half of the transitions used in SRM.
 Integrated data at the peptide level and proceeded with NMDS, ANOSIM, boxplots, ANOVA, and Tukey Honest Significant Difference Tests
     - [Peptide-level Boxplots](https://github.com/RobertsLab/project-oyster-oa/tree/master/analyses/DNR_SRM_20170902/2017-10-10-Troubleshooting/2017-11-05-Integrated-Dataset/2017-11-06-Boxplots): Boxplots for each peptide across site only.
 ANOVA p-value on boxplots, Tukey HSD p-values written out in separate dataframe in this subdirectory
+    - [Eelgrass-Unvegetated Differences by Site](https://github.com/RobertsLab/project-oyster-oa/tree/master/analyses/DNR_SRM_20170902/2017-10-10-Troubleshooting/2017-11-05-Integrated-Dataset/2018-02-15-Individual-Site-Eelgrass-Differences): Used to confirm that the global trend of no difference between habitat was not driven by one site
+    - [DNR Paper Figure](https://github.com/RobertsLab/project-oyster-oa/tree/master/analyses/DNR_SRM_20170902/2017-10-10-Troubleshooting/2017-11-05-Integrated-Dataset/2018-02-15-DNR-Paper-Figure): Used to create publication-quality figure

 **Irrelevant Analyses**: Outputs that were not used further in the pipeline (i.e. failed attempts and dead ends)